 Under this convention, all property placed in service during any quarter is treated as being placed in service at the midpoint of the quarter.
 So, under the mid-quarter convention your depreciation deduction will be lower than if you were using the half-year convention.

 The mid-quarter convention can be tricky to navigate.
-If you think that you may have a mid-quarter convention issue, contact your Rea & Associates advisor to discuss your situation.
+If you think that you may have a mid-quarter convention issue or questions, contact your Rea & Associates advisor to discuss.